Charles Stewart Parnell and Katherine O'Shea

 The eviction of tenant farmers in Ireland due to crop failure, plus the devastating impact of famine and poverty, prompted Parnell to form the Irish National Land League with Michael Davitt.
 In 1880, Gladstone's Liberal government responded to the Irish crisis with brutal measures.
 Repression only prompted rebellion and support for Parnell began to unite Irish people as never before.
 In this same year Parnell became the leader of his party, met the English wife of Captain William O'Shea and fell in love.

 In 1881 Parnell was imprisoned in Kilmainham jail.
 He was accused of masterminding the land agitation in Ireland but he had by this time become a national hero and the unrest in Ireland increased.
 On May 2nd, 1882 the Land War was brought to an end with the 'Kilmainham Treaty' and Parnell was released.
 Parnell's shrewd manipulation of English politics won several advantageous Irish Land Act concessions.
-In the elections of 1885 Parnell's party gained a run away success and enabled him, now holding the balance of power, to seize the initiative at Westminster.
+In the elections of 1885 Parnell's party gained 85 seats, a run away success which enabled him, now holding the balance of power, to seize the initiative at Westminster.
 At last, an Irish Home Rule Bill was under serious debate.

 In 1890, when the achievement of Parnell's political dreams seemed within sight, Captain O'Shea sued for divorce.
 Parnell had been living near London in Eltham with Mrs O'Shea, supported by her rich aunt.
 Three of Katherine's children were fathered by her lover.
 Captain O'Shea had benefited from his wife's 'hush money' but when the aunt died and left Katherine a large fortune, Captain O'Shea demanded more than his wife could pay.
 The will was being contested by Katherine's relatives.
 O'Shea carried out his threat to make matters public in the divorce courts and the inevitable scandal erupted.
 Both churches of Ireland, which had lost their political pre-eminence with the rise of Parnell, poured scorn on him and his shameless 'Kitty' (then a colloquial term for prostitute and not her familiar name).